-If you feel your house is having an issue in one of those subjects, we would be more than happy to talk it over with you.
+If you feel your house is having an issue in one of those subjects, a dependable local contractor would be more than happy to talk it over with you.

-We’ll do our best to get you some information and assistance right over the phone.
+They’ll do their best to get you some information and assistance right over the phone.

 Is It a Real Problem or Not?

 In some cases, it’s evident to a Washington County homeowner that they have a structure problem.
 In some situations, the evidence is just really clear and simple to see; Sometimes the property owner is not really convinced they’ve got a problem.